DeshDeepakKant/Lexicon/README.md

 ## Introduction

-**Wordle Game** is a fun and engaging word puzzle game inspired by the popular Wordle game.
+**Lexicon Game** is a fun and engaging word puzzle game inspired by the popular Lexicon game.
 The objective is to guess a hidden 5-letter word within 6 attempts.
 The game provides feedback on each guess, helping you inch closer to the correct word with each try.

 ## Game Rules